philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 Recently I have been working on solutions to the [nurse scheduling problem](https://en.wikipedia.org/wiki/Nurse_scheduling_problem) using optimization techniques  My interest in problem started with [my senior project at Washington University in St. Louis](http://scheduling.philipithomas.com), where I used Excel Solver and the Gurobi Python Interface to create a basic solution.

 Recently I have returned to my old work as a side project called [StaffJoy](https://www.staffjoy.com).
-As I have been improving my formulation, I began using a new tool called JuMP to formulate solutions.
+As I have been improving my formulation, I began using a new tool called [JuMP](https://github.com/JuliaOpt/JuMP.jl) to formulate solutions.
 JuMP brings extensibility and clarity to optimization community brings a modern extensibility to optimization computing.

 # Background

-Operations Research (OR) applies big mathematics to business problems, typically with a goal of minimizing or maximizing some value.
+[Operations Research](https://en.wikipedia.org/wiki/Operations_research) (OR) applies big mathematics to business problems, typically with a goal of minimizing or maximizing some value.
 Routing, like Google Maps, is an OR problem - “Get me from here to there in the minimum amount of time.”
 Scheduling is another massive mathematical problem - for example, [Professor Michael Trick schedules every Major League Baseball game in the country](https://www.youtube.com/watch?v=CdECArt8jDM) with goal of minimizing team travel time.

 # Gurobi

-Gurobi is one of the largest commercial optimization packages.
+[Gurobi](http://gurobi.com/) is one of the largest commercial optimization packages.
 The software is fast, stable, and decently flexible.
 The company provides official interfaces in a variety of programming languages.
 I started using Gurobi in college because they offer free licenses to students.
-In general,

 As I returned to scheduling problems for StaffJoy, I realized that my Macbook Air lacked sufficient computing power for some problems, so I investigated Gurobi’s pricing for EC2.
-At $15 per hour, running a large optimization in the could cost hundreds of dollars in licensing fees!
+At about $15 per hour, running a large optimization in the could cost hundreds of dollars in licensing fees!
 Dissuaded, I began investigating other options.

-I compare the Python interface to Gurobi, [GurobiPy](http://www.gurobi.com/documentation/5.6/quick-start-guide/the_gurobi_python_interfac), to JuMP in order to understand the general state of optimization software.
+I compare the Python interface of Gurobi, [GurobiPy](http://www.gurobi.com/documentation/5.6/quick-start-guide/the_gurobi_python_interfac), to JuMP in order to understand the general state of optimization software.

 # JuMP